Stephen R. Reed: Political life

-Active in the Democratic Party as a teenager, Reed headed the Teenage Democrats of Pennsylvania, was Vice-President of the College Young Democrats of Pennsylvania, and was active in many civic activities.
+Active in the Democratic Party as a teenager, Reed headed the Teenage Democrats of Pennsylvania, was vice president of the College Young Democrats of Pennsylvania, and was active in many civic activities.
 Among his early work experiences was a staff job for the Democratic Caucus in the Pennsylvania House of Representatives.

-In the Democratic landslide victory year of 1974, when he was 25, Reed campaigned hard for the Pennsylvania House of Representatives, and upset four-term Republican incumbent George Gekas, who later became a Pennsylvania state senator and U.S. Congressman.
-He would go on to serve three terms as a member of the state's House of Representatives until 1980.
+In the Democratic landslide victory year of 1974, when he was 25, Reed campaigned hard for the Pennsylvania House of Representatives, and upset four-term Republican incumbent George Gekas, who later became a Pennsylvania state senator and U.S. congressman.
+Reed went on to serve three terms as a member of the state's House of Representatives until 1980.

-As Mayor
+As mayor

-Re-elected to the state house in 1976 and 1978, Reed was elected Dauphin County, Pennsylvania Commissioner in 1979 and Mayor of Harrisburg in 1981.
+Re-elected to the state house in 1976 and 1978, Reed was elected Dauphin County, Pennsylvania commissioner in 1979 and mayor of Harrisburg in 1981.
 He won re-election as mayor in 1985, 1989, 1993, 1997, 2001 and 2005.
 During the 2000s, he was considered "Pennsylvania's most popular and successful mayor."

 During Reed's tenure, restaurants, museums, hotels, several large office buildings and new residences were constructed within the city limits.
-Reed was instrumental in the city getting its minor league baseball team, the Harrisburg Senators, and later led the city to purchase the team when it was sold to a buyer who intended to move it out of the region.
+He was instrumental in the city getting its minor league baseball team, the Harrisburg Senators, and later led the city to purchase the team when it was sold to a buyer who intended to move it out of the region.

 Harrisburg is also known worldwide for its use of land value taxation.
-Harrisburg has taxed land at a rate six times that on improvements since 1975, and this policy has been credited by Reed, as well as by the city's former city manager during the 1980s, with helping reducing the number of vacant structures in downtown Harrisburg from about 4,200 in 1982 to less than 500.
+Harrisburg has taxed land at a rate six times that on improvements since 1975.
+This policy was credited by Reed, as well as by the city's former city manager during the 1980s, with helping reducing the number of vacant structures in downtown Harrisburg from about 4,200 in 1982, to less than 500.

 Reed is credited with conceiving and developing Harrisburg's City Island park, the Harrisburg University of Science and Technology, and the high school that accompanied it.
-He is the founder and driving force behind the construction of the $32 million National Civil War Museum in the city.
+He was the founder and driving force behind the construction of the $32 million National Civil War Museum in the city.

 In 2000, the Commonwealth of Pennsylvania placed Reed in charge of the failing Harrisburg School District, for which he imposed a massive reform and rehabilitation project.
-Most recently, in 2006 Reed was credited and recognized by the Federal Emergency Management Agency for reducing the city's flood risks.
+In 2006, he was credited and recognized by the Federal Emergency Management Agency for reducing the city's flood risks.